 SINOVUYO KIDS Project

-A study to develop a new prevention programme to reduce the risk of child abuse, for high-risk families with children aged 2-9.
+Studies to develop a new prevention programme to reduce the risk of child abuse, for high-risk families with children aged 2-9.

 The Sinovuyo Kids Project is part of the World Health Organisation's Parenting for Lifelong Health (PLH), a suite of parenting programmes to reduce violence.